anayanapalli/anayanapalli.github.io/_posts/2023-12-17-an-introverts-guide-to-posting-online.md

 ## 4. Don't Turn Into a Human Spammer

-> "You want hearts, not eyeballs." —Austin Kleon
+> You want hearts, not eyeballs. —Austin Kleon

 “The writing community is full of lame-o people who want to be published in journals even though they don’t read the magazines that they want to be published in,” says writer Dan Chaon.
 “These people deserve the rejections that they will undoubtedly receive, and no one should feel sorry for them when they cry about how they can’t get anyone to accept their stories.”